Is ADHD Making Life Feel Difficult And Frustrating?

 If you or your child struggle with disruptive and uncomfortable symptoms associated with ADHD, you deserve to have support and find lasting relief.
-Our clinicians are invested in creating an effective ADHD treatment plan that works for you and your family with the goal of getting you through counseling as quickly as possible.
+I am invested in creating an effective ADHD treatment plan that works for you and your family with the goal of getting you through counseling as quickly as possible.

-In addition, we partner with some insurance companies to help cover the cost of ADHD treatment.
-Contact us to find out more about which providers we work with, and keep in mind that we are happy to provide a monthly superbill if applicable for your insurance provider.
+In addition, I partner with an insurance company to help cover the cost of ADHD treatment.
+Contact me to find out more about which provider I work with, and keep in mind that I am happy to provide a monthly superbill if applicable for your insurance provider.

 Can you collaborate with my child’s school to create an IEP or 504 plan?

 Absolutely.
-Given our background in special education and working with neurodivergent populations, we have lots of experience helping families implement educational plans that honor their children’s needs.
-If your child struggles with ADHD, Autism, learning disabilities, or other conditions that impact their academic performance, we will advocate on their behalf to ensure their success at school.
+Given my background in special education and working with neurodivergent populations, I have lots of experience helping families implement educational plans that honor their children’s needs.
+If your child struggles with ADHD, Autism, learning disabilities, or other conditions that impact their academic performance, I will advocate on their behalf to ensure their success at school

 ADHD Blog Posts: